robotic-esp/pdt/readme.md

 ## The compilation fails because some headers are not found

 You have built and installed the ESP version of OMPL, but the compilation fails because it is missing headers?
 Make sure the correct OMPL is found (`cmake` will report the path of the OMPL it finds).
 Say you installed the ESP version of OMPL to `/usr/local/`, but also have ROS installed on your system and `cmake` prefers the ROS version.
-You can specify the path ESP OMPL TOOLS looks for OMPL in the variable `ESP_OMPL_TOOLS_OMPL_DIR`, e.g., by running `cmake -DESP_OMPL_TOOLS_OMPL_DIR=/usr/local`.
+You can specify the path PDT looks for OMPL in the variable `PDT_OMPL_DIR`, e.g., by running `cmake -DPDT_OMPL_DIR=/usr/local`.
 If you don't define the variable, CMake will look in the standard places.

 ## Executing a program complains about missing symbols